Probabilistic losses

 - from_logits: Whether

-encodes a probability distribution. - label_smoothing: Float in [0, 1].
+y_predis expected to be a logits tensor.
+By default, we assume thaty_predencodes a probability distribution. - label_smoothing: Float in [0, 1].
 If >

-.
+-1.
 The dimension along which the entropy is computed.

 Returns